criticalcsed/criticalcsed/program.md

 # Become a middle or high school CS teacher

 Are you curious about becoming a middle or high school CS teacher in Washington state?

 We're creating a pathway for aspiring teachers to do exactly that.
-The program part of the University of Washington's existing 1-year Masters in Teaching (called STEP, short for [Secondary Teacher Education Program](https://education.uw.edu/programs/teacher/secondary){:target="_blank"}, which runs from Spring each year (starting in April), through the next Winter (ending in April).
-We're creating what's called an "5th quarter add-on" endorsement, which means that teacher candidates enroll in the 1-year degree, earns a first endorsement in math, science, social students, language arts, or world languages, then stay for an additional quarter to earn a second endorsement in CS.
+The program part of the University of Washington's existing 1-year Masters in Teaching (called STEP, short for [Secondary Teacher Education Program](https://education.uw.edu/programs/teacher/secondary), which starts in Spring each year.
+We're creating a 5th quarter add-on endorsement, which means that teacher candidates enroll in the 1-year degree, earn a first endorsement in math, science, social students, language arts, or world languages, then stay for an additional quarter to earn a second endorsement in CS.
+This dual-endorsement structure not only makes you a competitive candidate for teaching positions, but positions you well to teach both standalone CS courses, as well as integrate CS into other subject areas that you teach.

-## Do I have to have a CS background?
+## Do I have to have a CS background to enroll?

-No. The only CS content knowledge we expect teachers to have is some preliminary exposure to programming, through an introductory programming course or some other source of experience.
+No. The only CS content knowledge we expect teachers to have is some preliminary exposure to programming, through an [introductory programming course](https://www.cs.washington.edu/academics/ugrad/nonmajor-options/intro-courses) would suffice, as would any practical experience with programming.
 We will teach much of the CS content knowledge needed to teach a range of middle and high school courses; having more extensive CS experience will simply broaden your range.

+For those with more substantial CS backgrounds (several courses, a bachelor's degree, or perhaps experience as a professional software developer), this program is an opportunity to learn foundational concepts in CS teaching.

 ## What courses does the endorsement include?